handshake-org/hsd-ledger/README.md

 ## Usage

+### Node.js Library

-There are three ways to communicate with the Ledger device:
+There are three ways to use this library to interact with a Ledger device:
 - using HID from Node.js
 - using WebUSB in the browser
 - using WebAuthn